dkandalov/live-plugin/IntellijApiCheatSheet.md

 ### IntelliJ API mini cheat sheet
-You can explore source code on GitHub, [Upsourse] or clone it:
+You can explore IntelliJ source code on GitHub or clone it:
 ```
 git clone https://github.com/JetBrains/intellij-community.git
 ```